 The 15% who wanted their children to continue fishing were typically older fishers (above 50) from households that still owned some fishing assets, like a boat.
 They viewed fishing as a family tradition and a form of self-employment.
-However, even within this group, there was an acknowledgment that modern education was necessary.
+However, even within this group, there was an acknowledgement that modern education was necessary.
 A Key Informant Interview (KII) with a local community leader revealed,

 “The older generation holds onto the identity, but they are not blind.
 They know the future is grim.
 They hope their children can perhaps manage the business side of fishing rather than doing the hard labor themselves, but they lack the resources and knowledge to make that transition.”